doggett's race

 Taking place over four centuries it’s the oldest boat race in the world as well as the oldest continuous sporting event.
 It’s competed for by watermen who have finished their apprenticeship to be allowed to carry goods and people on the River Thames.
 (For more on the history of the Doggett’s Coat and Badge Wager, founded by the actor Thomas Doggett, see below.)

-The draw for the 2022 race took place on 6 June at the Fishmonger’s Hall.
-The Master of the Company of Watermen and Lightermen presided, with Race Umpire (and previous race winner) Bobby Prentice also present.
-308th race draw as follows:-
+The draw for the 2025 race will take place at Fishmonger’s Hall this summer.
+The Master of the Company of Watermen and Lightermen is expected to preside over the draw, with Race Umpire (and previous race winner) Bobby Prentice also set to be present.
+The 311th race draw will appear here when made.

-The most recent race (the 307th edition last September) featured four watermen.
-Max Carter-Miller won the race in convincing style in a time of 23 minutes 30 seconds, with George Gilbert (looking to go one better this year) in second place, Coran Cherry in third and Lucas Britton in fourth.
+The most recent race (the 310th edition last July) featured two watermen.
+Ronnie Richardson won the race in convincing style in a time of 28 minutes 19 seconds.
+It was his first appearance in the race.
+Coran Cherry (who also took part in the race in 2021) was second.

 Doggett's Race